reqbeam/reqbeam/README.md

 - Team collaboration
 - API documentation

-**The tool successfully replicates and extends Postman CLI/Newman functionality with a modern, project-oriented approach!** 🎊
+**The tool successfully replicates and extends Reqbeam CLI functionality with a modern, project-oriented approach!** 🎊

 ---

-**Enjoy your new Postmind CLI tool!** 🚀
+**Enjoy your new Reqbeam CLI tool!** 🚀

 ## 🔧 Configuration